streathamchess/streathamchess.github.io/index.md

 ## Chess during coronavirus outbreak

-There is no face to face chess during the coronavirus outbreak.
-All leagues are suspended and our venue for social chess, Streatham Library, is closed.
+At the moment there is no face to face chess because of the ongoing coronavirus outbreak.
+All leagues are still suspended and our venue for social chess, the community centre at Streatham Library, is not currently available.

-However Streatham Chess Club is working towards going online.
+However Streatham Chess Club is extremely active online:

+- We field teams in national and local leagues
+- We hold internal tournaments, both informal fun ones and more serious ones
+- Members run online simuls and other events
+- We also plan on having some more social events, such as quizzes and talks on Zoom

+Because all events are online everyone is welcome to take part, and there are no club membership fees being charged.

-To play with clubmates and in club-organised events, do the following:
+To get started playing with clubmates and in club-organised events, do the following:

 ### 1) Create an account on lichess.org

 Register with lichess  [(https://lichess.org/)](https://lichess.org/), and create an online user name (if possible one that other members will be able to easily recognize).
-You can start playing causal games straightaway.
+You can start playing casual games straightaway.

 ### 2) Join our online club